-At least that’s what researchers at UCLA’s Center on Everyday Lives and Families (CELF) discovered when they explored in real time the relationship between 32 California families and the thousands of objects in their homes.
-The resulting book, “Life at Home in The Twenty-First Century,” is a rare look at how middle-class Americans use the space in their homes and interact with the things they accumulate over a lifetime.
+UCLA’s Center on Everyday Lives and Families (CELF) explored in real time the relationship between 32 California families and the objects in their homes.
+The resulting book, "Life at Home in the Twenty-First Century," is a landmark look at how middle-class Americans use the space in their homes and interact with the things they accumulate over a lifetime.

 Related: Tiny Change, Big Impact: Organize a Small Closet in a Weekend (video)

-It turns out that clutter has a profound affect on our mood and self-esteem.
+It turns out that clutter profoundly affects our mood and self-esteem.
 CELF’s anthropologists, social scientists, and archaeologists found:

 - Women associate a tidy home with a happy and successful family.
 The more dishes that pile up in the sink, the more anxious women feel.